 Without further ado, here they are:

-There's much discussion about the best PowerPoint design method.
+3. PowerPoint Design Methods: There’s much discussion about the best PowerPoint design method.
 How many slides should you use?
 What font size is best?
-How fast should I transition
+How fast should I transition through the slides?

 There isn’t one right PowerPoint method.
 This post includes a few popular methods and theories that work well for some established presenters.